 registration procedures whose primary purpose was to deny the vote to

-nonwhites.
 This process was often referred to as a "literacy test."
-But
+A term that had

-complex system devoted to denying African-Americans (and in some
+system devoted to denying African-Americans (and in some regions,

-regions, Latinos and Native Americans) the right to vote.
+Latinos and Native Americans) the right to vote.
+The actual "literacy

-but one part of an interlocking system of racial discrimination and
+interlocking system of racial discrimination and oppression designed to

-oppression.
-The various state, county, and local police
+The various state, county, and local police forces all